AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 To reduce negative slack, focus on large delays.
 Notice how net `_02682_` has big fanout of 5.
 Use `report_net -connections _02682_` to display connections.
 First thing we can do is to go back to openlane and reduce fanouts by `set ::env(SYNTH_MAX_FANOUT) 4` then `run_synthesis` again.
 As shown below, wns is reduced from -1.35ns to -0.82ns.
 ![image](https://user-images.githubusercontent.com/87559347/189788023-9f6d85a9-a769-4b54-b156-2fa7b8980178.png)

-To further reduce the negative slack, we can also try changing the sizes of cell with high fanout so bigger driver will be used.
+To further reduce the negative slack, we can also try upsizing the cell with high fanout so bigger driver will be used.
+High fanout results in high load cap which then results in high delay.
+But since we cannot change the load cap, we can just change the cell size to better drive that large cap load for less delay.
 As shown below, cell `_41882_` has a high cap load of 0.04nF and this causes a large delay due to `buf_1` not having enough drive strength to drive that high cap load.
 We can try upsizing the `buf_1` to `buf_4` (listed on the used liberty files are all cells which you can choose) inside OpenSTA: `replace_cell _41882_ sky130_fd_sc_hd__buf_4`
 ![image](https://user-images.githubusercontent.com/87559347/189793281-6acff965-b4d1-48a8-a6c3-17d312f901a2.png)
 This can be done iteratively until desired slack is reached, this is called timing ECO (Engineering Change Order).

 #### Summary of OpenSTA Commands
 ```
 report_net -connections _02682_
+replace_cell _41882_ sky130_fd_sc_hd__buf_4`
 report_checks -fields {cap slew nets} -digits 4
 report_checks -from _18671_ -to _18739_ -fields {cap slew nets} -digits 4
 report_wns
 report_tns
+report_worst_slack -max
 ```

 ### SDC File Parameters